Teochew Min: Classification

 Language Atlas of China consider the Hai Lok Hong dialect a part of Chaoshan Min (as the third branch(海陸片)), while others consider it a part of Hokkien or an independent Southern Min variety.

 In the Nan'ao island, there are two dialects, both distinct from the mainland Teochew, with Western Nan'ao dialect inclining towards the Northern Teochew, and Eastern Nan'ao dialect showing Hokkien influence, as this part of the island was included in Zhangzhou prefecture in 16—19 centuries.

 Chawan dialect, spoken in Fujian along the Guangdong border, is quite different from other southern dialects of Hokkien.
 It has some lexical influence from Teochew and relatively higher mutual intelligibility with it, yet in other aspects it clusters more with Hokkien than Teochew.

 The main criterion in the classification of Teochew dialects is the presence or absence of the vowel //ɯ//.
 It is found in Northern Teochew in words like hṳ̂ 魚 ' "fish" and sṳ̄ 事 ' "thing; matter".
 Southern Teochew has //u// instead (hû 魚 ', sū 事 ').
-Hai Lok Hong and Eastern Namoa dialects have //i// or //u// instead, depending on the etymology of the word (hî 魚 ', but sū 事 '), similarly to the Chiangchew Hokkien.
-Southern Teochew may be further divided into Huilai—Puning dialects and Teoyeo dialects, based on their tone contours.
+Hai Lok Hong and Eastern Namoa dialects have //i// or //u// instead, depending on the etymology of the word (hî 魚 ', but sū 事 '), similarly to the Ciangciu Hokkien.
+Southern Teochew may be further divided into Huilai—Puning dialects and Chaoyang dialects, based on their tone contours.

 Location of the historical Teochew prefecture (潮州府) in Guangdong province during the Qing dynasty.
 Teochew language is spoken throughout the region, which is now called "Teoswa", as the former Teochew prefecture was dissolved.